 For example, combined with infrared capabilities, connected cameras can detect a dangerous temperature condition in a transformer.
 Applications such as artificial intelligence can be trained to recognise these conditions and automatically alert the network control system to flag the transformer up for attention.

-If you’re looking for cellular connectivity for your connected camera application, Pelion offers a fully managed connectivity solution.
+If you’re looking for the right partner for your cellular CCTV application, Pelion offers a fully managed connectivity solution.